chirag10k/Flutter-Walkthrough/README.md

 # flutter_walkthrough

-A new Flutter package for both android and iOS which helps developers in creating animated walkthrough of their app.
+A new Flutter package for both Android and iOS which helps developers in creating animated walkthrough of their app.

-### Show some :heart: and star the repo to support the project

 ## Screenshots